Jill Lendu Johnson

 I hold degrees from the University of Wisconsin in economics, business and law.
 After receiving my MBA, I worked as an executive in financial services and volunteered in health care facilities.

-Later, I served on the Madison Common Council.
+Later, I was elected to the Madison Common Council.
 During law school, I helped staff several law clinics and graduated with High Honors for Pro Bono service.

 What does mean for you?

 I bring a breadth of experience to help solve your legal problem efficiently.
-My goal is to provide you with personal care, explain your legal issue clearly and help you win your case.
+My goal: Provide you with personal care, explain issues clearly and help you solve your legal problem - or better yet, help you avoid legal problems completely.

 It was a tremendous thrill to sign the Attorney’s Roll Book when I was sworn in.
 Every new lawyer has signed this book going back to when Wisconsin was just a territory.